 "What an instrument, what a player!"

-We also sang and played some classical songs with G (who sang along enthusiastically.)
-She was excited to show me her Harmonica - but was trying to tell me that she couldn't play it because of her right arm (which she lost the use of due to a stroke.)
+We also sang and played some classical songs with G.H (who sang along enthusiastically.)
+She was excited to show us her Harmonica - but was trying to explain that she couldn't play it because of her right arm (which she lost the use of due to a stroke.)
 Over the summer her mobility improved amazingly, and we thought working with the Harmonica might be a great tool to help her.

 The 1st floor was buzzing.
 The staff seemed to be in great form and danced and sang with us as we played.
-Hearing the musical from their rooms, several residents came into the foyer - drew up chairs and clapped, danced, sang along.
+Hearing the music from their rooms, several residents came into the foyer - drew up chairs and clapped, danced, sang along.
 Ben then played some blues and jazz with N.J accompanying as drummer on his knees!

 At Thom and Jane’s visit the next day our activities project with the carers was developed further.
 We are setting up piano lessons with Leyla, who is thrilled at the idea.
 Something to look forward to is like gold dust for carers at the moment.